-Omega-3s and omega-6s are types of fats that our body needs but cannot make itself.
-They are considered essential because we must get them through food.
+Omega-3 and omega-6 fatty acids are types of fats that are essential for our good health and cannot make itself.
+They’re considered essential because we must get them through food.

 Omega-3s and omega-6s have opposite tasks in the body and we need a consistent ratio of both in order to operate properly.